Minimalist psychedelic art — soft purple gradient on beige backdrop symbolizing stillness, presence, and the subtle journey inward.

 It's important to approach these experiences with care, respect, and an open, compassionate mindset.
 They can be deeply meaningful, but also potentially challenging.
 Seeking guidance from experienced practitioners or licensed professionals can help ensure a safe and meaningful journey of self-discovery.

-For those who have found little success with conventional therapies, ketamine can offer a compassionate path forward.
+For those who have found little success with conventional therapies, psychedelics can offer a compassionate path forward.
 The drug's ability to quickly alleviate distressing thoughts and emotions can be a lifeline for those in crisis, providing a window of respite and hope.
 It is unique in that it can also be given safely with antidepressants and other psychotropic medications.